robdevops/finbot/README.md

 }
 ```

+### Integrating the interactive bot with chat networks

 For Telegram, message BotFather to create a bot.
 Set .env `telegramBotToken` to the token given by BotFather.
 Set .env `telegram_outgoing_webhook` to your web server (https://www.example.com:8443/telegram), add your Telegram bot to a group, and give it group admin access so it can read the group chat.
 With these options set, your bot will auto-subscribe to events the bot sees, when you run `interactive.py`.